24 hours in SINGAPORE

 The Marina Bay Sands flanked by the helix bridge to the left and the ArtScience Museum to the right.

-It contains the world-famous luxury hotel Marina Bay Sands* with an infinity pool on the 57th floor, a first-class shopping mall, and an artscience museum – in short: this place is just amazing.
+It contains the world-famous luxury hotel Marina Bay Sands* with an infinity pool on the 57th floor, a first-class shopping mall, and an artscience museum – in short: This place is just amazing.

 If you follow the sunny day itinerary, you then just have to cross the bridge connecting the Gardens by the Bay with the Marina Sands and you’re there.